zachbutton/crystalize.js/README.md

 });
 ```

-Now, all shards that are older than 1 week will automatically be collapsed into the partial crystal during the `harden()` cycle.
+Now, all shards that are older than 1 week will automatically collapse into the partial crystal during the `harden()` cycle.

 In practical applications, we'll want to watch out for how much work the `seek` function is doing since it's executing for each of our shards.
 In this example, we're creating a new `Date` object, so we would want to do something a little more clever here if we're dealing with large data sets.
 But, this should serve as a working example.